Mausam Noor: Trinamool Congress

 Noor left the Congress party and joined the Trinamool Congress on 28 January 2019 after her proposal to form an electoral alliance with the ruling Trinamool Congress was turned down by the Pradesh Congress Committee.

 Subsequently, Noor was elevated to the post of the General-Secretary of the party.
 The party also announced that she would contest from her own constituency (Maldaha Uttar) in the upcoming 2019 general election.
 She also became the party in-charge for the Uttar Dinajpur, Dakshin Dinajpur and Malda districts.
 On 30 January, she organized a rally at Malda in which had fourteen panchayat members and one councillor of English Bazaar switch to Trinamool.

 In the election, Noor lost to Khagen Murmu of Bharatiya Janata Party, her nearest rival by a margin of 84,288 votes.
 She was polled 425,236 votes.
 Subsequently, the party made her the party president of the Malda district unit on 26 May.

 In the Rajya Sabha election 2020, Noor was nominated for Rajya Sabha election from West Bengal by the Chief Minister of West Bengal Mamata Banerjee.

+In January 2026, Mausam Benazir Noor resigned from the Trinamool Congress (TMC) and rejoined the Indian National Congress, marking a significant shift in West Bengal's political landscape ahead of the state assembly elections.
+A sitting Rajya Sabha MP for the TMC, she submitted her formal resignation from the Upper House on January 5, 2026, just months before her term was scheduled to expire in April.